 Why is diabetes distress so common?
 The American Association of Diabetes Educators (AADE) has identified seven critical self-care behaviours for optimal health and effective management of diabetes.
 These include problem solving, reducing risk, monitoring (for example, checking blood glucose levels), taking medication, healthy eating, being active and healthy coping.
 Although these steps might appear relatively straightforward, statistics reflect how challenging it can be to manage diabetes.

 According to an Australian Government audit in 2021, only 18.3% of people with type 1 diabetes and 27.4% of people living with type 2 diabetes in a national audit met the HbA1c target of < 7%.
 Living with diabetes is demanding and self-management is complex.
 If you have ever felt overwhelmed with managing diabetes, you are not alone!
-That is why it is important to ask yourself, “how are you?”
+That is why it is important to ask yourself, “how am I?”

 Diabetes is a condition that requires attention 24 hours a day, 365 days of the year.
 Too often, people feel they are dealing with it alone.